 The Radiologists at MANA Imaging and Pulmonologists at MANA Fayetteville Diagnostic Clinic are part of the Northwest Arkansas Lung Cancer Alliance.
 The Center for Chest Care’s Lung Cancer Screening Program began in March of 2013 as a partnership between the physicians at Highlands Oncology, Cardiovascular Surgical Clinic of Northwest Arkansas, and Medical Associates of Northwest Arkansas.

 Schedule your FREE Lung Cancer Screening

-For a limited time, this screening is being offered for FREE at MANA Imaging and the Center for Chest Care.
-MANA and The Center for Chest Care are offering the Lung Cancer Screening, normally $300 to $500, for FREE for a limited time.
-This exam includes the screening CT, interpretation by a board-certified radiologist and review of the results by The Center for Chest Care doctors (lung specialists).
+MANA and The Center for Chest Care offer Lung Cancer Screening, normally $300 to $500, for FREE to those that qualify.
+This exam includes the screening CT, interpretation by a board-certified radiologist, and review of the results by lung specialists.
 If any abnormalities are found, all subsequent scans and/or tests should be covered by your insurance.

 Schedule your free screening: 479-695-0081

 Lung Cancer Screening is important since early-stage lung cancer often has no symptoms.
 Most lung cancer is diagnosed at an advanced stage when it is causing symptoms, and this is why more people die from lung cancer each year than breast, colon, and prostate cancer combined.
 There is an enormous benefit to detecting lung cancer at its early stages.
 Lung cancer can be detected with a low-dose CT scan.
 The CT scan only takes about five minutes – it’s quick, painless, and could save your life.